 Emerging and established organizations that are fulfilling an arts or humanities-related community need, are organized and are in good financial standing may become Council affiliates.
 Council affiliates are part of a strong network working to grow arts and cultural offerings in Tulsa.
 Benefits include:

 Council affiliate dues are paid annually and are based on organization budget size.

 $100,001 – $500,000

 More than $1,000,000

-Open to representatives from all Ahha Council Members, the Advocacy Summit is a strategic discussion and planning day to develop our advocacy priorities.
+Open to representatives from all Ahha Council Affiliates, the Advocacy Summit is a strategic discussion and planning day to develop our advocacy priorities.
 We focus on issues at the local, county and state level.
 Held at the Hardesty Center.

 Fiscal Sponsorship is a formal arrangement in which ahha sponsors a project that lacks 501(c)3 status.
-We believe fiscal sponsorship provides a great benefit to Council Members and is consistent with our mission to cultivate a more creative Tulsa.
+We believe fiscal sponsorship provides a great benefit to Council Affiliates and is consistent with our mission to cultivate a more creative Tulsa.
 In order for a project to be considered for fiscal sponsorship, an organization must fill out an official Fiscal Sponsorship Application.
 The application will then be reviewed and approved or denied by the ahha Board of Directors.